Open-Source-Compliance/tdosca-tc02-plainhw/README.md

 The test data of this test case (the program sources in input-sources)

 * can be compiled and installed by using the configure, make, make install triple
-* consist of a c programa and a c library as 3rd party component
+* consist of a c program and a c library as 3rd party component
 * all objects functions are initialized and say hello
 * The main project is licensed under the GPL-v2, its sub components under the the MIT license and the BSD-2-Clause.
 * The 3rd party library is licensed under the Apache license